-In recent years, these expensive summer programs have become more pervasive.
-Parents are paying thousands of dollars for their college bound children to enhance their extracurricular involvements, while students are finding more exotic places in which to do community service.
+You see, in recent years, these expensive summer programs have become more pervasive.
+Parents are paying thousands of dollars for their college-bound children to enhance their extracurricular involvements, while students are finding more exotic places in which to perform community service.
 Then there are those parents who are actually paying for their children to participate in non-paid internships.
-What students and parents fail to understand is that these pricey programs can sometimes do more harm than good because they highlight how the family’s affluence unfairly tilts the playing field.
+What students and parents fail to grasp is that these pricey programs can sometimes — and by sometimes we mean always — do more harm than good because they highlight how the family’s privilege unfairly tilts the playing field.
+More than not, attending such programs inspires admissions officers to root against applicants…not for them.
+Parents don’t need to spend $6,000 to travel to the Fiji Islands so their children can work with preschoolers or construct nursing stations.
+Through their school, synagogue, church, and together with their friends, or even on their own, students can do something significant in their own community.
+And that would ultimately impress admissions officers at our nation’s elite universities a whole lot more.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.